chrismair/Needy/README.md

   - "componentId" -- an optional id to uniquely identify a build script when an application contains multiple build scripts; optional

 ### Allowed Types:
   - "gradle" -- a Gradle "build.gradle" file.
-This is the default type, if not type is specified.
+This is the default type, if no type is specified.
   -  "grails2" -- a Grails 2.x "BuildConfig.groovy" file.

 ## Known Limitations